LibreOffice/core/README.md

 our scripting APIs, and in general is far more simple and intuitive - if you are a reasonably able C++ programmer.

-## The build chain and runtime baselines
+## The Build Chain and Runtime Baselines

 These are the current minimal operating system and compiler versions to run and compile LibreOffice, also used by the TDF builds: